-• Integrated Transport Travelcare is forecast to overspend by £1.279m.
-Savings of £2.499m were approved at Full Council in February 2016 in relation to ceasing the provision of free travel to day care from September 2016.
-It has been possible to redesign the service to deliver savings of £1.170m in 2016/17 from September 2016 and £2.006m in future years, resulting in a partial non-delivery of savings of £0.489m, of which £0.389m relates to staff costs and £0.100m to non-staff costs.
+- Integrated Transport Travelcare is forecast to overspend by £0.919m.
+Savings of £2.499m were approved at Full Council in February 2016 in relation to entirely ceasing the provision of free travel to day care from September 2016.
+However, it has been possible to redesign the service to continue to provide a free service by reconfiguring the transport arrangements and still deliver savings of £1.170m in 2016/17 from September 2016 and £2.006m in future years, resulting in a partial non-delivery of savings of £0.489m, of which £0.389m relates to staff costs and £0.100m to non-staff costs.
 Savings of £2.200m approved in previous years relate to transport for children and young people with special educational needs (SEN).
-Of these £0.500m of savings relating to staff have been achieved.
-Delivery of the remaining savings of £1.700m are delayed and these will not be delivered until September 2017 at the earliest.
+Of these £0.500m of savings relating to staff cost have been achieved.
+Delivery of the remaining savings of £1.700m is delayed and these will not be delivered until September 2017 at the earliest.
 However, this is offset by additional income of £1.000m which has not been budgeted for in 2016/17 or previous years, resulting in an in year underspend.
 The budget has been adjusted for this additional income in the MTFS from 2017/18.
-Other overspends of £0.090m relate to a number of other smaller items across the service.

-- Public Transport Concessionary Travel is forecast to underspend by £0.859m, due to changes in eligibility criteria relating to pensionable age (increased from 60 to 65) and a general decline in take up. - Public Transport School Transport is forecast to underspend by £0.176m.
+Underspends of £0.320m relates to the impact in 2016/17 of an over accrual in 2015/16, offset by overspends of £0.050m relating to a number of other smaller items across the service. - Public Transport Concessionary Travel is forecast to underspend by £1.027m, due to a seasonal decline in passenger numbers and changes in eligibility criteria relating to pensionable age (increased from 60 to 65). - Public Transport School Transport is forecast to underspend by £0.176m.
 The agreed saving of £0.282m in 2016/17 is not achievable in the way originally planned because denominational transport services cannot cease until September 2017 at the earliest.
 However, the impact of this has been off-set by actual price inflation being lower than estimated price inflation applied to the 2016/17 budget in the MTFS, lower forecast bus operator costs in real terms than in 2015/16 and an over accrual that took place at the end of 2015/16. - Public Transport Bus Stations, Interchanges and Information Centres are forecast to underspend by £0.225m.
 The forecast underspend is non-recurring and relates to Accrington Bus Station.
 Whilst there is a budget for Accrington Bus Station (Pennine Reach) in 2016/17, this has now been superseded by the introduction of departure fees as the service moves towards all bus stations operated or supported by the County Council becoming self-financing in order to deliver agreed savings and therefore this budget has been removed in the MTFS from 2017/18.
-The forecast does, however, include the use of £0.587m of Bus Service Operators Grant (BSOG) which it was not anticipated the County Council would receive in 2016/17 following the cessation of the majority of tendered network bus services, to cover the in-year shortfall arising from the phased introduction of departure fees at bus stations over a 2 year period from 2016/17. - Community transport and tendered network bus services are forecast to underspend by £0.246m, which relates to contracts with bus operators and recharges for Travelcare vehicles. - Forecast underspends of £0.058m relate to other areas including Fleet Services.
+The forecast does, however, include the use of £0.587m of Bus Service Operators Grant (BSOG) which it was not anticipated the County Council would receive in 2016/17 following the cessation of the majority of tendered network bus services, to cover the in-year shortfall arising from the phased introduction of departure fees at bus stations over a 2 year period from 2016/17.

+- Community transport and tendered network bus services are forecast to underspend by £0.180m, which relates to contracts with bus operators and vehicle costs. - Forecast underspends of £0.057m relate to other areas including Fleet Services.